valentingar/ConFluxPro/paper.md

 ``ConFluxPro`` is an R-package to model soil gas fluxes with the flux-gradient method (FGM).
 The FGM is a cost-effective way to measure fluxes and production rates of gases in soils [@Maier2014].
 It relies on the principle that gas exchange in soils is driven by molecular diffusion and can therefore be described by Fick's first law of diffusion.
-In situ, it requires to measure vertical concentration profiles of soil gases and parameters to estimate the diffusivity of the soil.
+In situ, it requires measuring vertical concentration profiles of soil gases and parameters to estimate the diffusivity of the soil.
 Flux rates can then be modeled by deriving concentration gradients and diffusion coefficients of soil gases.

 We developed ``ConFluxPro`` to assist along the entire modeling process, from data handling and preparation to flux modeling and beyond.